ars323/AboutMe/README.md

 - Competed in business competitions at the regional, state, and international levels.
 - _First Place_, Learn and Earn Project, New York State Competition, 2019

-- --Created and presented a twenty-page manual on gaining awareness and raising money for POB DECA.
+- Created and presented a twenty-page manual on gaining awareness and raising money for POB DECA.

 - Top 10 Overall, Business Services, New York State Competition, 2017